Cicadas are making so much noise that residents are calling the police in South Carolina

 Some people have even flagged down deputies to ask what the noise is all about, Newberry County Sheriff Lee Foster said.

-The nosiest cicadas were moving around the county of about 38,000 people, about 40 miles northwest of Columbia, prompting calls from different locations as Tuesday wore on, Foster said.
+The noisiest cicadas were moving around the county of about 38,000 people, about 40 miles northwest of Columbia, prompting calls from different locations as Tuesday wore on, Foster said.

 Their collective songs can be as loud as jet engines and scientists who study them often wear earmuffs to protect their hearing.